WellingtonNico/well_mask_money/README.md

 ## Manually trigger mask

-Sometimes you need to change an input value directly with javascript but it does not trigger any event.
+Sometimes you need to change an input value directly with javascript, but it does not trigger any event.
 Don't worry!
 You can manually trigger mask by using the function `applyWellMaskMoney` or by calling the function `wellMaskMoneyListener` from the input itself like this: